 Where should you park?
 The World of Coca-Cola parking deck at 126 Ivan Allen Jr. Blvd., Atlanta, Ga.
 30313 is the closest available parking to the Center.
 It costs $12 per vehicle for 0-4 hours and $17 per vehicle for 4 or more hours.
 You can also part in the Georgia Aquarium parking deck, which you can get to using the address, 357 Luckie Street, NW Atlanta, Ga.
 30313.
 It costs $12 for nonmembers.

 Hours: The Center is open from noon to 5 p.m.
 Thursday, Friday and Sunday and 10 a.m. to 5 p.m.
 Saturday.
 The last entry is at 4 p.m. daily.

 Ticket Prices: For individual tickets, general admission is $16 for adults, youth and seniors.
 Tickets are nonrefundable.
 Group tickets are also available.

 What is the best way to get cheap tickets?
-Tickets purchased as part of a group are cheapest.
-There is a variety of ticket deals throughout the year.
-The best way to find out about these discounts is to subscribe to the Center's free e-newsletter: www.civilandhumanrights.org/e-newsletter/.
+Group tickets offer some of the cheapest prices for educational visits.
+Ticket deals have been offered throughout the year.
 CityPass can be a good deal too, especially if out of town guests are planning to hit a few tourist hot spots.